Add custom Apache Hive libraries when creating your HDInsight cluster

-Learn how to pre-load Hive libraries on HDInsight.
+Learn how to pre-load Apache Hive libraries on HDInsight.
 This document contains information on using a Script Action to pre-load libraries during cluster creation.
 Libraries added using the steps in this document are globally available in Hive - there is no need to use ADD JAR to load them.

 How it works